Harry Potter and the Cursed Child: Response within the Harry Potter fandom

 The play was met with a polarised response from the Harry Potter fandom.
-Fans responded positively to the play and its characters, with Scorpius Malfoy being particularly popular.
+Fans responded positively to the play's production values and characters, with Scorpius Malfoy being particularly popular.
 Some fans commented that the dialogue between the familiar characters was "spot on".
 Others have noted that the play sheds light on some of the relationships between the characters, such as Harry and Dumbledore's.
 The response had been particularly positive among fans who watched the play on stage.

 In response to the play's book-form publication, some fans said its story seemed more "like a work of fan fiction" and said that it diverged from previously established rules of the universe, criticising the script's characterisation.
 Some also took issue with the style and plot of the script, complaining that the Time-Turner storylines had already been used, as had Cedric Diggory's death, and that the writers were rehashing old storylines and over-played tropes of the fantasy/sci-fi genre.
-There is some debate within the fandom about whether the story should be considered canon or contradicts how concepts such as time travel worked in the books.
-Rowling stated in 2015 it should be considered canon.
+There are debates within the fandom about whether the story should be considered canon, and whether it contradicts how concepts such as time travel worked in the books.
+Rowling has stated that the play should be considered canon.